Russel88/DAtest/README.md

 If you run out of memory/RAM, reduce the number of cores used for computing.

+### *If you have a lot of features; i.e. more than 10k*

+Runtime of the different methods can vary quite a lot, and some methods are simply unfeasible for datasets with tenths of thousands of features.
+The `runtimeDA` function can estimate the runtime of the different methods on your dataset: It runs on small subsets of the data and then extrapolates the runtime from these subsets.
+It will not be super precise, but it should give a decent estimate.
+The function prints how many minutes it will take to run each method one time and `R` times.
+If you only use 1 core the actual runtime will be the sum of all the methods.
+With more cores the runtime will decrease and approach the runtime of the slowest method.

+    runtimeDA(data, predictor)

 ### *If your predictor is categorical with more than two levels:*